NanoScan 2s Pyro/9/5

 Where is the detector in the NanoScan?

-The detector is mounted behind the slits.
+The detector is mounted internal to the NanoScan behind the rotating slits.
 This position is not important to the measurements.
-The measurement plane is the scan plane of the slits, which is nominally 1.1mm from the face of the front cap.
-Refer to the mechanical drawings specific information on the measurement plane location and the reference plane of the scan head.Close
+The measurement plane is the scan plane of the slits, which is nominally 0.74mm +/-0.025 mm from the Reference Surface on the front of the NanoScan.
+Please refer to the mechanical drawings in Appendix B of the NanoScan Operational Manual.Close

 Why is the silicon NanoScan not recommended for 1064nm beam measurements?